 Economic modelling is the backbone of our work: providing policy analysis and advice, undertaking research, and generating specific forecasts for clients.
+It is both qualitative and quantitative.
 Our modelling allows clients to:

 - Understand the complex economic interactions that result from changes in policy or the business and economic environment